 The admonition to include overvoltage protection in your aircraft electrical system is not just for people with lithium batteries.
 Remember, overvoltage can permanently damage avionics and EFIS systems.
 This can cost you thousands of dollars, not to mention putting you in a perilous situation in flight.
 Imagine flying in IFR conditions and having a total panel failure because of an overvoltage condition.
 Spend a few dollars now and avoid these problems forever.

 If you have an airplane that must have electrical power to run or to power its instruments, you need to take special care to be sure your battery or batteries are in top shape.
 Your fully charged battery should put out 12.7 to 12.8 volts if it is in top condition.
 If it won’t put out at least 12.5 volts when it is fully charged, you should probably be thinking about a new battery.
 To really be sure of your battery condition though, you need a load tester.
-Such a tester is available from Harbor Freight for about $50.
+Such a tester is available from Harbor Freight.
 If you have an electrically dependent airplane, you should have one of these testers, or one like it, and use it at least annually.

 One of your preflight steps should be to check the voltage of your battery before you crank the starter.
 If you have two batteries, be sure to isolate and check each one.
 If they are not up to the task, they need to be charged or replaced.
 Expect to see a slightly lower voltage at the main bus than you see when testing the battery directly.
 This drop should not be more than about 0.2 volts.
 If it is, then suspect problems with wiring or connections in your electrical system, or possibly a master relay that is getting old.

 The age of aviation electronics is here, and it is mostly wonderful, but there are a few things you need to understand if you are going to fly safely in this new environment.
 Be sure you learn what they are.